Guide to Allocation Adjustment Mode

 What do I need to do?

-Activities to which you have already been allocated will be flagged with a green icon.
 You can change these allocations if alternative class times are available until the system closes (usually two weeks after the start of a 12-week semester).

 • Please note: as soon as you select a new class, your original class time will become available to other students.

-How to allocate to times
+How to allocate to available classes

 Online classes